-(new) If a free kick was awarded to team A and any player of team A touches the ball before the referee announced the execution of the free kick:
+(new) If a free kick was awarded to team A and any player of team A touches the ball before the

 • The ball is in play.

 • The player touching the ball received a warning.
 For the second warning, the player received a yellow card.
 For the fourth warning, the player receives a second yellow card.